JoseTomasTocino/SiteUp/README.md

 To run the web platform, the recommended setup is using __nginx__, __gunicorn__ and __supervisord__.

 This project has been developed as the Final Degree Project for my __MSc in Computer Engineering__ at the [University of Cádiz](http://uca.es), Spain.
-Public defense is expected to take place the last week of May.
+Public defense took place on May 28th, and the project was awarded with honours.